 Cayenne is also known as red pepper and is a fiery spice that is often used medicinally.
 Capsaicin is the chemical constituent that is responsible for the "hotness" of this pepper.

 Capsaicin is a natural pain reliever that has been used for ages to help circulation, digestive problems and encourage appetite.
-The University of Maryland Medical Center (UMN) reports several medicinal uses for cayenne, including reduction in pain associated with arthritis, surgery, nerve and peripheral neuropathy.
+According to Healthline, cayenne can help reduce the pain associated with peripheral neuropathy.
 Capsaicin is often added to gels, creams and oils to bring relief when rubbed on painful areas.
 Cayenne pepper can be added liberally to foods, taken mixed with water and lemon or as a supplement in a capsule form.

 Magnesium is an essential mineral that the body uses for protein, fatty acid formation, new cell creation, clotting blood, supporting muscle and nerve function and creating energy for the body.
-According to the University of Florida Extension Department, most people are magnesium deficient.
+According to Pharmacy Times, half of all Americans are magnesium deficient.
 The National Health Federation reports that diabetic peripheral neuropathy is worsened when patients have a magnesium deficiency.
 The recommended dose is 400mg twice a day.

 While the best sources of magnesium come from foods such as nuts, legumes, whole grains, dark green vegetables, and seafood.
 Magnesium supplements are readily available in most health food stores.